talkalotsonius/examples-java-world/kotlin-spring-boot-inventory-testcoverage-jacoco/README.md

-## Kotlin /w Spring Boot Inventory
+## Kotlin /w Spring Boot Inventory CSV managed API using testing coverage with JaCoCo
 REST API that accepts CSV-formatted inventory lists with (discount) prices as an input and returns the inventory list with current and previous prices of the inventory.